-Table 5.2 -Window Assembly used in Calculations
+Table 5.2 -Window Assembly used in preliminary calculations and assessment at all PORs.

 The calculation of AIF for each building component depends on the ratio of the area of a given component on the exterior to the total floor area of the corresponding interior room.
-Using plan view and elevation drawings, we have determined these dimensions for the three bedrooms for which we determined the noise impact at each POR.
+Using plan view and elevation drawings, we have determined these dimensions for the four bedrooms for which we determined the noise impact at each POR.
 The areas of the exterior wall components and ratios to the floor are given in Table 5.3 below.
-The layouts of the two spaces are shown in Figure 5.1, Figure 5.2 and Figure 5.3.
+The layouts of the spaces are shown in Figure 5.1, Figure 5.2 and Figure 5.3.
+Note that the bedroom that is represented by POR4 has the exact same interior layout and exterior assemblies as POR1.

 Figure 5.1 - Layout of bedroom in south east main level unit in Block C used for analysis of POR1 indicated in red.
+Layout is the same for analysis of POR4 located on the 3rd floor in the south east unit above.
 Exterior wall assembly equivalent to CMHC wall type EW5.